RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 - Discovering and Deleting Incomplete Multipart Uploads to Lower Amazon S3 Costs

 - To encrypt an object at the time of upload, you need to add **a header called x-amz-server-side-encryption** to the request to tell S3 to encrypt the object using SSE-C, SSE-S3, or SSE-KMS.

+  ### SSE-S3

+  - **SSE-S3 key is handled, managed, and owned by AWS**
+  - "x-amz-server-side-encryption" : "AES256"
+  - enbled by defualy for new buckets & new objects

+  ### SSE-KMS

+  - **SSE-KMS keys are hanled and managed by AWS KMS**
+  - user control + audit key usage using CloudTrail
+  - "x-amz-server-side-encryption" : "aws:kms"
+  - Cons: expensive, every time you upload / download an object, you need to pay the api call to KMS

+  ### SSE-C

+  - **fully managed by the customer outside of AWS**
+  - S3 does not store the key
+  - HTTPS must be used
+  - key must provided ain HTTP headers, for every HTTP request
+  - HTTPS is mandatory for SSE)C

+- asw:SecureTransport

+  force encryption in transit

 - **S3 Storage Lens** is a fully managed S3 storage analytics solution that provides a comprehensive view of object storage usage, activity trends, and recommendations to optimize costs.
 Storage Lens allows you to **analyze object access patterns** across all of your S3 buckets and generate detailed metrics and reports.